SAP-archive/BUILD/Contributing.md

 Please conform you bug report to the following:
  1. **Only real bugs**: please do your best to make sure to only report real bugs.
 You should not report:
-   * issues caused by application code or any code outside Project Norman.
+   * bugs caused by application code or any code outside Project Norman.
-   * issues that you cannot reproduce.
+   * bugs that you cannot reproduce.
    * something that behaves just different from what you expected.
 A bug is when something behaves different than specified.
 When in doubt, ask in a forum.
    * requests for help in achieving a task in Project Norman.
 Please use a support forum like stackoverflow to request help.
    * feature requests.
 Features requests are removed from the project Issue Tracker automatically.
 For information on proposing new features or enhancments, see the [Contribution](https://github.wdf.sap.corp/Norman/Norman/blob/dev/Contribution.md) document.
- 2. **No duplicates**: please search the issue tracker and make sure you bug has been reported previously.
+ 2. **No duplicates**: please search the Issue Tracker and make sure you bug has been reported previously.
- 3. **Good summary**: please ensure the summary is specific to the issue.
+ 3. **Good summary**: please ensure the summary is specific to the bug.
  4. **Current bug**: the bug can be reproduced in the most current version.
 Please state the tested version!
  5. **Reproducible bug**: Please provide steps to reproduce the error, including:
    * a URL to access the example